-The colossal 8.9-magnitude “superquake” was 8000 times more powerful than the one that recently hit Christchurch in New Zealand.
+The colossal 8.9-magnitude “super quake” was 8000 times more potent than the one that recently hit Christchurch in New Zealand.
 The force of the ensuing tsunami sent waves of churning mud and debris racing over towns and farmland in Japan’s northeast, consuming everything in its path.

-Stephen McDonald who is leading Save the Children’s response to the earthquake and tsunami in Japan said, “We are extremely anxious for at least 70,000 children who have been displaced because of last Friday’s earthquake and tsunami.
-Many of them will have lost their homes and been forced to take refuge in unfamiliar places like evacuation centres that might cause them to be afraid and anxious.”
+Stephen McDonald, who is leading Save the Children’s response to the earthquake and tsunami in Japan, said, “We are extremely anxious for at least 70,000 children who have been displaced because of last Friday’s earthquake and tsunami.
+Many of them will have lost their homes and been forced to take refuge in unfamiliar places like evacuation centers that might cause them to be afraid and anxious.”

-Paul Turner, director of Food for Life Global said, “Our organisation was there to help during the Asian Tsunami of 2004 and so we expect to do much the same in Japan.
-The challenge is great but we are hopeful that the public will rally behind our volunteers to feed as many people as possible.
+Paul Turner, director of Food for Life Global, said, “Our organization was there to help during the Asian Tsunami of 2004, and so we expect to do much the same in Japan.
+The challenge is great, but we are hopeful that the public will rally behind our volunteers to feed as many people as possible.
 Anyone wishing to volunteer, please contact us now.”

 Follow the story of how Food for Life volunteers in Japan responded to one of the greatest natural disasters in modern times.